sedostheatre/sedos.co.uk/input/shows/2023-sunshine-on-leith.md

 ---
 title: Sunshine on Leith
 year: "2023"
-authors: By Stephen Greenhorn
+authors: By STEPHEN GREENHORN
-authors2: Featuring songs of The Proclaimers
+authors2: Featuring songs of THE PROCLAIMERS
 subtitle: A jubilant, heartfelt musical about the power of home, the hearth, family and love.
 showtimes: